Tour Montparnasse: Criticism

-It is said as a joke among Parisians that the tower's observation deck enjoys the most beautiful view in all of Paris because it is the only place from which the tower cannot be seen.
+It is said as a joke among Parisians that the tower's observation deck enjoys a beautiful view of Paris because it is the only place from which the tower cannot be seen.

 A 2008 poll of editors on Virtualtourist voted the building the second-ugliest building in the world, behind Boston City Hall in the United States.

 Asbestos contamination

 In 2005, studies showed that the tower contained asbestos material.
 When inhaled, for instance during repairs, asbestos is a carcinogen.
 Monitoring revealed that legal limits of fibres per litre were surpassed and, on at least one occasion, reached 20 times the legal limit.
 Due to health and legal concerns, some tenants abandoned their offices in the building.

 Removal of the asbestos was originally expected to take three years.
 After a nearly three-year delay, removal began in 2009 alongside regular operation of the building.
 In 2012, it was reported the tower was 90% free of asbestos.